 How many times do you hear people say, “What was I thinking?”.
 This is usually in reference to a mistake they’ve made.

 Examine your thinking.
-What processes did you use, if any, to make your bad decision.
+What processes did you use, if any, to make your decision?
+Or have you even formulated any decision-making process?

 What were they thinking when they started dating the same type of person they always date.
 It’s like the definition of insanity, they keep making the same decisions and then wonder why the relationship goes sour.

-Or when I can’t keep my hands out of the cookie jar.
+Or what about me when I can’t keep my hands out of the cookie jar.
 “What was I thinking”?
 In my case, it’s usually that I wasn’t thinking in the first place.
-I just habitually reach into the cookie jar.
-I wasn’t doing enough thinking.
+It was habit, not thinking.

 God bless and I hope you have a good day.